 Are you in school or part of another community?
 See if there’s a way that you can reach people near you geographically by hosting an event.

-Host a swap party, screening of a fashion documentary like the True Cost, or mending workshop.
+Host a clothing swap event, screen a fashion documentary like the True Cost, invite local thought-leaders to a panel event, or host a mending & repair workshop.
 The options are really endless!

 Explore the intersections of what you enjoy with what might make a difference and what your community might enjoy attending.